djndl1/CSNotes/os/concepts/processes_threads.md

 With high I/O accesses, more processes are favored in order to better utilize the CPU.

-A better modeling should be constrcted using _queuing theory_.
+A better modeling should be constructed using _queuing theory_.

 # Threads